ABOUT THE CANCELLATION

 My pleasure and no unfortunately I can't comment on anything having to do with anything contractual.
 I hope you understand it has nothing to do with Marvel or Netflix ignoring the fans, these things are confidential and proprietary. https://t.co/lpkJfeFKU5— JoeQuesada (@JoeQuesada) January 14, 2019

-Not to mention Netflix still has two Marvel TV properties in their line up, which means an obligation to finish out this partnership before moving forward with any next steps or making more specific and public remarks.
+Not to mention Netflix still has one more Marvel TV property in their upcoming line up (Jessica Jones S3), which means an obligation to finish out this partnership before moving forward with any next steps or making more specific and public remarks.

 We definitely empathize with fans who want to see some more immediate action from the companies involved - we are in the same boat - but this has always been a marathon, not a sprint.
 What we can do as a campaign is to keep the conversation loud and consistent, and keep applying positive pressure from our public campaign initiatives.

 We still take a great deal of encouragement from Jeph Loeb’s open letter to Marvel Television fans:

 On behalf of everyone at Marvel Television, we couldn't be more proud or more grateful to our audience.
 Our Network partner may have decided they no longer want to continue telling the tales of these great characters... but you know Marvel better than that.
 As Matthew Murdock's Dad once said, "The measure of a man is not how he gets knocked to the mat, it's how he gets back up."
 To be continued...!

 #SaveDaredevil even quoted Jack Murdock and Jeph’s words as part of the NYC Times Square billboard a few days later.
 Perhaps Marvel hasn’t acknowledged the campaign directly but they undoubtedly know about us now.